vectordotdev/content-old/snippets/create-a-native-application-for-any-website.md

 ﻿
 # Create a Native Application for any Website

-When I first found [this package](https://github.com/jiahaog/nativefier) on Github, I thought I had found a new way to create Electron apps (completing missing the fact that the page has nearly 15000 stars). *Nativefier* is a tool that allows you to create a native application on Windows, MacOS, or Linux using the command line with minimal configuration.

-Not too long ago, developers disliked Electron apps because they were slower, less power efficient, used a ton of memory, and didn't offer the same features as native applications.
-Now, many companies use Electron who still manage to provide an incredible user experience, such as Slack and WhatsApp.

 ### Installation
 First, add Nativefier globally (*-g* flag) using NPM (Node Package Manager)
 ```bash